Innuendo (album): "Ride the Wild Wind"

 "Ride the Wild Wind" was composed by Taylor, who recorded a demo with his own vocals.
 The album version is sung by Mercury with Taylor on backing vocals.
 The song is a sort of sequel of Taylor's A Night at the Opera composition, "I'm in Love with My Car", which focused on Taylor's passion for cars and racing.
-This time, the song involved all of the other members, that gave life to a fast song with beating drums and rhythmic bass line, eerily note-for-note similar to The Smiths' "Shakespeare's Sister", which create the sensation of speed and engine's roar.
+This time, the song involved all of the other members, that gave life to a fast song with beating drums and rhythmic bass line, which create the sensation of speed and engine's roar.
 In the mid-part, a May solo, which accentuates the sense of high velocity, and also gives the song a heavier sound.
 In some parts, a racing car can be heard.

 "All God's People"

 "All God's People" was co-written by Mercury and Mike Moran, initially as part of Mercury's Barcelona project under the title "Africa by Night".
-He'd asked May to play guitar, then one thing led to another and the entire band played.
+He had asked May to play guitar, then one thing led to another and the entire band played.
 The keyboard parts were played by Moran.
 Similar to "Somebody to Love" from A Day at the Races, "All God's People" has a strong gospel influence.